wldyd920/Epsilon-Dropout/README.md

 2023/04/20
+SMD8(regularize).ipynb
 Dividing training set into train and validation set restricts the number of data being trained.
 Using mask on validation interrupts the regularization of Dropout.
+Removed the error of saving redundant masks

 Thank you.